Jumpin Gym U.S.A.: History

 On 9 June 1994, businessmen Chen Guohua and Chen Guofu founded Jumpin Gym U.S.A. in Sheung Shui.
 It was the first company to break the traditional amusement park business model, offering a "value for money" business philosophy, innovation and playground image.

 In 1996, Jumpin Gym U.S. organised a "Good Student Incentive Program".
 The award criteria include class rates, conduct and progress.
 Over 350,000 students have been rewarded with support from schools, parents and social organisations.

 In 1997, the branches were decorated according to different themes.

 In 2001, the company published "Adventure Children's Monthly", with "Thunder family" as the mascot.

 In 2005, the company set up the "American Adventure Children's Fund" to help children from poor families address their basic living and educational needs through sponsorship and fund-raising activities.
 At the same time, the donation boxes of ORBIS and Save the Children Society of Hong Kong were donated to the branches of nursery operations and the international community of Hong Kong.
 In November, a group of volunteers participated in volunteer work.

 In 2006, Jumpin Gym U.S. participated in "no plastic bag day".
 Store manager He Yuyi and her boyfriend Lin Henghui were charged with creating a pseudonym and presenting false information to apply for membership cards.
 They were arrested by the Hong Kong Independent Commission Against Corruption, cautioned against conspiracy to commit theft, and sentenced to 80 hours of community service.

 In 2007, the "American Adventure Children's Fund" launched the "Little Angels" Campus Support Scheme.
 It received support from more than 30 kindergartens.
 Over 2000 volunteer children participated in various activities.
 The number of participants was up to 4000 people and the total number of hours was close to 4500.

 In 2010, the "Children's Adventure" group visit program launched to give more children the opportunity to enjoy the facilities of the "American Adventure" free of charge.

 In 2013 February, the United States adventure park in Yau Tong Domain became the first "j-plus" amusement park.
 The "j-plus" playground offered baking classes, later extended to other American Adventure Park branches.

 In 2019, the company decided to open 6 stores, including one in Time Square in Causeway Bay.

 Branches

 As of May 2015, the US Adventure Park in Hong Kong, had opened 34 stores.
-They were mostly located in large shopping malls.
+They were mostly located in large shopping malls, like Citygate.
 The first store is in Sheung Shui which was opened in Sheung Shui and Whampoa Garden is Hong Kong's largest indoor playground.

 Although the various branches are similar in terms of facilities, they have individual themes.
 For example, the "Treasure Strip" is the theme of one store.
 In 2011, branches started to standardise their themes.